ShannaHulme/Landing/README.md

 # Jumping In

-Creating a webpage from a TOP provided design
+Creating a webpage from a TOP provided design.

 ## Prelude